Omnichannel Marketing isn’t just another meaningless buzzword. It marks a significant shift in how brands need to interact with potential customers.

 Interacting with potential customers across several platforms, such as website, email, social media, paid ads, remarketing ads, and product packaging

-Providing potential customers with an integrated brand experience that is seamless between all channels, from desktop and mobile phone to brick-and-mortar
+What is omnichannel marketing?
+Omnichannel marketing provides potential customers with an integrated brand experience that is seamless between all channels, from desktop and mobile phone to brick-and-mortar.

 Although the differences may appear to be subtle, the strategies themselves have very different approaches and goals.

 Multi-channel marketing aims to widen a campaign’s reach by broadcasting on the maximum number of channels.
 Most companies have a paid media strategy, social media strategy, email marketing strategy, and so on.
 The goal is to cast a wide net and reach potential customers wherever they are, keeping the brand top-of-mind.

 All omnichannel campaigns use multiple channels, but not all multi-channel campaigns are omnichannel.
 You can have engaging social media campaigns, popular blog content, and a stunning website — but if it doesn’t all work together, it’s not omnichannel.

 Omnichannel marketing unifies campaigns and messaging across channels to deliver a complete, consistent customer experience.
 Every touchpoint nudges them in the same direction.

 With omnichannel, the focus is on building a stronger brand relationship by ensuring customers receive the same experience and messaging on every single channel and device — and not just with marketing, but across PR, product, customer support, and sales.
 And it works: companies using a strong omnichannel strategy are retaining 89% of their customers.*

 Brands who are successful in creating a strong omnichannel strategy understand how their customers learn about, purchase, and use their product or service, and then apply that understanding to remove as many barriers as possible from the customer journey.

 Here are a few omnichannel marketing examples from brands who are doing omnichannel right.